abondar24/CrackingInterview/README.md

 - buildOrder - By given list of dependencies build a list of build order
 - findCommonAncestor - Find first common ancestor of two given nodes without storing additional nodes in ds.
 - bstSequences - Find all possible arrays of nodes in BST with distinct elems
+- treeHeight - find a height of a tree

 ## Bit opertations